ibm-cloud-docs/sap/sap-monitoring-metric-forwarding-config.md

    Do not change the syntax of the Prometheus configuration file name: `/etc/prometheus/<sap_monitoring_nr>.yml`.
    {: note}

-1. Use following commands to enforce Prometheus user permissions in all Prometheus configuration files.
+1. Use the following commands to enforce Prometheus user permissions in all Prometheus configuration files.

    ```sh
    sudo chown -R prometheus:prometheus /etc/prometheus